vhive-serverless/vHive/docs/quickstart_guide.md

 # vHive Quickstart
-This guide describes how to set up an _N_-node vHive serverless cluster.
+This guide describes how to set up an _N_-node vHive serverless cluster with Firecracker MicroVMs.
 See [here](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to learn where to find table of contents.

 ## Table of Contents
 1. [Host platform requirements](#I-host-platform-requirements)